nikothomas/ctdfjorder/README.md

 - Command-line interface (CLI) for easy processing and merging of RSK files

 ## Installation
-It's recommended that you create a new environment just for ctdfjorder.
+It's recommended that you create a new environment just for CTDFjorder.
 This can be done in conda with the following command.
 ```shell
 conda create --name ctdfjorder python=3.12